linzh92/DeepICF/README.md

 # DeepICF
-TensorFlow Implementation of Deep Item-based Collaborative Filtering Model for Recommendation
+TensorFlow Implementation of Deep Item-based Collaborative Filtering Model for Top-N Recommendation

 This is the official implementation for the paper:
 **DeepICF: Deep Item-based Collaborative Filtering Model for Top-N Recommendation.**